 - If you tap into the walk card, you'll see a warning displayed "This walk tracking is approximate.
 SEE WHY"

 Car rides tracked as walks:

 The Fi collar will try to interpret all of your pup's activity, including car trips.
 Most of the time, you will not see a car ride as an activity card, as this will be captured as a travel segment (change in location, no activity.)

-A walk is captured on the Fi app as change in location and activity, and for this reason if your pup moves around while on a car ride, this may be reported on the Fi app as a walk.
-Depending on the terrain, you may notice the movement in the car will capture some segment of the drive as a walk as well.
-Typically this will occur on shorter card rides, in local traffic.
+A walk is captured on the Fi app as a change in location and activity, and for this reason if your pup moves around while on a car ride, this may be reported on the Fi app as a walk.
+Depending on the terrain, you may notice the movement in the car will capture some segments of the drive as a walk as well.
+Typically this will occur on shorter car rides, in local traffic.